-Probably the most recent title I’ve played, I got AC Unity preloaded on the box One we got as a wedding present.
+Probably the most recent title I’ve played, I got AC Unity preloaded on the box One.
 That also makes this the first console game I’ve reviewed here, but I’m not really sure my play style really makes that relevant.

 Almost immediately after getting the Xbox One, I started following the development of a precision keyboard and mouse adapter for consoles, the XIM4.
 As the number at the end indicates, this isn’t the first of its line.
 To be honest, I love having it.
 This is mainly because I’m a worthless console game player when it’s not something that lets me leverage the years of time I spent in arcades or arcade rooms of various facilities during my childhood years, like Soul Calibur or Marvel Ultimate Alliance.

 The only downside is that the context based help is all still in console speak, so those first few hours in a new game are made even more awkward by having to translate console input to keyboard input to making your hands move.
 Needless to say, mistakes get made.